kharbison/deal-registration-exercise/README.md

 # deal-registration-exercise

-For a detailed description of the application please see the [Design Doc](https://github.com/kharbison/deal-registration-exercise/blob/master/docs/design_doc.md).
+For a detailed description and overview of the application please see the [Design Doc](https://github.com/kharbison/deal-registration-exercise/blob/master/docs/design_doc.md).

 ## Pre-requisites
 - [Python v3.6+](https://www.python.org/downloads/)